 "Measure what can be measured and make measurable what cannot be measured..."
 Galileo Galilei (1564-1642)

-On this principle Galilei revolutionized the old world order, which in the 1600s led to the classical mechanics of Isaac Newton (1642-1727).
+On this principle Galilei revolutionized the old world order, which in the 1600s led to the classical mechanics of Isaac Newton

+(1642-1727).
 Newton's publication of Philosophiae Naturalis Principia Mathematica in 1686 is one of the books that changed the world.
 But even before this, Galileo Galilei had discovered that the volume of a liquid changes with temperature.
-This is the principle that E.S.Sørensen exploits in the Galileiglass.
+Peter's Galileiglass exploits this principle.